naderelfeky/Students-Affairs/README.md

-# Students-Affairs
+# Students-Affairs app

-Student Affairs Application (JavaFX) Connect with Database (MySQL)
+Desktop Application for Student Affairs System using Java JDBC driver and GUI using FXML.

 This application is a student affairs application designed to manage students of FCI MU (Faculty of Computing and Information at Menoufia University).